dbos-inc/dbos-docs/docs/cloud-tutorials/byod-management.md

 In this guide, you'll learn how to bring your own PostgreSQL database instance to DBOS Cloud and deploy your applications to it.

 :::info
-This feature is currently only available to [DBOS Pro/Custom plan](https://www.dbos.dev/pricing) subscribers.
+This feature is currently only available to [DBOS Pro or Enterprise](https://www.dbos.dev/pricing) subscribers.
 :::

 ### Link Your Database to DBOS Cloud